dnelson86/arepo/documentation/source/config-options.md

 **FOF_LINKLENGTH=0.16**

-Linkinglength for FoF in units of the mean inter-particle separation.
+Linking length for FoF in units of the mean inter-particle separation.
 (default=0.2)

 -----